Gentiana: General

 Gentians have oppositely arranged leaves, sometimes in a basal rosette.
-The trumpet-shaped flowers are usually deep blue or azure, but can be white, cream, yellow, or red.
-Many species are polymorphic with respect to flower color, bearing flowers of different colors.
+The trumpet-shaped flowers are usually deep blue or azure but can be white, cream, yellow, or red.
+Many species are polymorphic concerning flower color, bearing flowers of different colors.
 Blue-flowered species predominate in the Northern Hemisphere, with red-flowered species dominant in the Andes, where bird pollination is probably more often favored by natural selection.
 White-flowered species are scattered throughout the range of the genus but dominate in New Zealand.
 Most flowers are pentamerous, with five lobes in the corolla and five sepals.
 A few species have four to seven flower parts.
 The corolla has folds called plicae between the lobes.
 The style is short or absent.
 The ovary is mostly sessile and has nectary glands.

 List of accepted species

+The following species are recognised in the genus Gentiana: